Parameter-Efficient Distributional RL via Normalizing Flows and a Geometry-Aware Cram\'er Surrogate: Normalizing Flows for Distributional RL

+Most importantly, as detailed in the appendix section \ref{KDE_appendix}, the KDE is an essential tool allowing our proposed loss (eq. \eqref{eq:loss_full}) and metric (eq.\eqref{eq:loss}) to behave like a transport distance.

 \paragraph{Final state Gaussian reward approximation} In standard TD methods, the value target at the final time step is simply the immediate reward $r$.
 In the distributional RL setting, however, we require a full target distribution.
 Since $r$ is a scalar, it can be viewed as a degenerate distribution — a Dirac delta centered at $r$.
 To enable learning with continuous distributions, we approximate this Dirac using a Gaussian $\mathcal{N}(r, \sigma)$.
+The alignment process is illustrated in the appendix figure 2 and detailed in appendix algorithm 1.